 We collect information you provide, such as when you email us, sign up for the Services, or submit information through the Services.
 We may collect, but are not limited to collecting:

-- Protected Health Information (“PHI”), such as your symptoms and exposure to COVID-19, COVID-19 test results and related information, your medical history, and elevated temperature readings, and your questions regarding COVID-19 issues.
+Protected Health Information (“PHI”), such as your symptoms and exposure to infectious disease, diagnostic test results and related information, your medical history, and elevated temperature readings, and your questions regarding medical issues.